camel-tooling/generator-camel-project/README.md

 * 'Camel project name' defaults to the name of the directory in which you start the generator.
 * 'Camel version' currently defaults to 2.22.2 but if you provide a different version, that version then becomes the default for the next time the generator is run.
-* 'Camel DSL type' defaults to 'spring' but if you change it to a valid DSL type such as 'blueprint', 'spring', or 'java', that becomes the default for the next time the generator is run.
+* 'Camel DSL type' defaults to 'spring' but if you change it to a valid DSL type such as 'blueprint', 'spring', 'spring-boot', or 'java', that becomes the default for the next time the generator is run.
 If you enter an invalid value, the generator will present an error ">> Camel DSL must be either 'spring', 'blueprint', or 'java'.".
-Note that with the --wsdl2rest flag set, your DSL options are limited to 'spring' and 'blueprint'.
+Note that with the --wsdl2rest flag set, your DSL options are limited to 'spring', 'spring-boot', and 'blueprint'.
 * 'Package name' defaults to 'com.' + the name of the directory (i.e. 'com.myproject').
 This default does not change if you provide a different value.
 Note that you may need to change the package name to make it valid if your directory/project name contains special characters.

 ### wsdl2rest Options

-As of version 0.1.3, you now have the option to scaffold a new Spring or Blueprint project based on an available WSDL file for a JAX-WS service.
+As of version 0.2.0, you now have the option to scaffold a new Spring, Spring-Boot, or Blueprint project based on an available WSDL file for a JAX-WS service.

 To run the generator with the additional wsdl2rest functionality, now you simply type:
 ```